-HUMAN RESOURCES LAWYER
+HUMAN RESOURCES LAWYERS

 Additional HR Duties

-HR professionals may also be in charge of creating employee handbooks, establishing affirmative action policies and programs, policies, procedures, compliance audits, government wage and contract laws, plant closing laws, non-competition agreements, confidentiality agreements, unemployment compensation and substance abuse and drug testing.
+HR professionals may also be in charge of creating employee handbooks, establishing affirmative action policies and programs, policies, procedures, compliance audits, government wage and contract laws, plant closing laws, non-competition agreements, confidentiality agreements, unemployment compensation, and substance abuse and drug testing.

 The Fair Labor Standards Act (FLSA)